Gary Ball: Legacy

 Ball Glacier is a 7 nmi long glacier in Victoria Land, Antarctica named by the New Zealand Geographic Board after Ball.
 Ball climbed Mount Lister with an Italian field party in 1976–77, and camped on this glacier; he was field assistant with R.H.
-Findlay's New Zealand Antarctic Research Program party to this area, 1980–81.
+Findlay's New Zealand Antarctic Research Program party to this area in 1980–81.

 Ball Peak is a mountain named by the New Zealand Geographic Board after Ball.
 This was related to his time as a New Zealand Antarctic Division field guide and instructor in survival training at Scott Base in 1976–77 and as a field guide in northern Victoria Land for the GANOVEX expedition in 1979–80.
-Ball peak is a mountain 1700 m tall at the head of Loftus Glacier in the Asgard Range, Victoria Land, Antarctica.
+Ball Peak is a mountain 1700 m tall at the head of Loftus Glacier in the Asgard Range, Victoria Land, Antarctica.
 It stands in proximity to Mount Hall and Harris Peak, with which this naming is associated.